Explore the ecology of alpine environments

 How do wolves impact aspen trees?
 What does an American pika sound like, and what can they tell us about climate change?
-Investigate the answers to these questions and more as you explore high alpine meadows, study fire ecology and predator-prey relationships, and with any luck, observe the wildlife that call alpine ecosystems home.
-From your basecamp at the University of Colorado’s Mountain Research Station on the border of Rocky Mountain National Park, you’ll discover how climate change is impacting this fragile landscape–and what you can do to preserve and protect it.
+Investigate the answers to these questions and more as you and your students explore high alpine meadows, study fire ecology and predator-prey relationships, and with any luck, observe the wildlife that call alpine ecosystems home.
+From your basecamp in Rocky Mountain National Park, students will discover how climate change is impacting this fragile landscape–and what they can do to protect it.
+There is an option to earn 3 undergraduate credits through the University of Montana (separate registration process and tuition fees apply).

 On all of EPI’s student travel programs, students participate in real-life, ongoing wildlife conservation projects with experts in their field.
 Lessons and activities are rooted in the NGSS standards and are designed to spark students’ passion for environmental science and conservation.
 It’s time to discover a student travel program like no other, where exploration and science go hand-in-hand!